pancsta/asyncmachine-go/README.md

 [remote workers](/pkg/node/README.md), and [diagrams](https://github.com/pancsta/asyncmachine-go/pull/216).

 As a control flow library, it decides about running of predefined bits of code (transition handlers) - their order and which ones to run, according to currently active states (flags).
-Thanks to a novel state machine, the amount of handlers can be minimized, while maximizing scenario coverage.
-It's fault-tolerant by design, has rule-based mutations, and can be used to target virtually any step-in-time, in any workflow.
+Thanks to a [novel state machine](/pkg/machine/README.md), the number of handlers can be minimized while maximizing scenario coverage.
+It's lightweight, fault-tolerant by design, has rule-based mutations, and can be used to target virtually any step-in-time, in any workflow.

-**AM** takes care of most contexts, `select` statements, and panics, while allowing for graph-structured concurrency with goroutine cancellation.
-The history log and relations have a vector format.
+**asyncmachine-go** takes care of `context`, `select`, and `panic`, while allowing for graph-structured concurrency with goroutine cancellation.
+The history log and relations have vector formats.

-It aims at creating **autonomous** workflows with **organic** control flow and **stateful** APIs:
+It aims to create **autonomous** workflows with **organic** control flow and **stateful** APIs:

 - **autonomous** - automatic states, relations, context-based decisions
 - **organic** - relations, negotiation, cancellation